TEC-IST/pi-pico-keyboard/README.md

 # pi-pico-keyboard

+Updated April 2023: v2 'alpha' is reduced to around the size of a quarter (note: code in this repository is still for v1)

+---

 A 59-key USB HID open hardware PC keyboard using a Raspberry Pi Pico microcontroller and CircuitPython for the key matrix decoder.
 This might be the smallest PC keyboard -- it fits within the outline of the Pico for direct soldering.

 Build video: [YouTube](https://www.youtube.com/watch?v=iWWTJKWFNok)